 Stagecoach at the Christkindlesmarkt of Nuremberg

-During the Christkindlesmarkt, the traditional christmas market of Nuremberg, one have the chance to ride on a 1939 reproduction of a nine-seater Berlin with two coupés from 1874.
-The stagecoach is supplied by the Museum for Communication which is also worth a visit.
+During the Christkindlesmarkt, the traditional Christmas market of Nuremberg, guests may ride on a 1939 reproduction of a nine-seater Berlin with two coupés from 1874.
+The stagecoach is supplied by the Museum for Communication, which is also worth a visit.

 Nuremberg Youth Hostel